How much do sensorimotor foot orthoses cost?

 appointment.
 It goes without saying that the deposit will be deducted from the other charges in the

-end. - The pedorthist takes measurements (based on your footprint and, where necessary, foot pressure
+4. The pedorthist takes measurements (based on your footprint and, where necessary, foot pressure

 measurement or photo/video recordings), which are sent to your health insurance with the

-prescription and a cost estimate. - If your health insurer refuses to cover the cost, you will receive a letter.
+5. If your health insurer refuses to cover the cost, you will receive a letter.
 You have the right to object to

-their decision. - If, despite your objection, you do not receive confirmation that the costs will be covered, please
+6. If, despite your objection, you do not receive confirmation that the costs will be covered, please

 contact your pedorthist regarding further procedure.